The Limits of Inference Scaling Through Resampling: Discussion

-\xhdr{Limitations} Our experiments focus solely on repeated sampling in the context of coding tasks.
-While this domain offers a clear example of the challenges posed by imperfect verifiers, other domains might exhibit different behavior.
+\xhdr{Limitations} Our experiments focus on repeated sampling in the context of coding tasks.
+Coding offers a clear example of the challenges posed by imperfect verifiers, other domains might exhibit different behavior.
 Future work could extend these findings to tasks such as reasoning \citep{hosseini_not_2024}, web agents \citep{bai_digirl_2024, he_webvoyager_2024}, or agent-user interaction \citep{yao_tau-bench_2024}.
 Another limitation is prompt sensitivity, which affects LLM evaluations \citep{biderman_lessons_2024, liang_holistic_2023}.
 While we followed the original authors' implementation provided with the HumanEval+ and MBPP+ benchmarks \citep{liu_is_2023}, prompt engineering could influence false positive generation.
-Additionally, we did not investigate how benchmark contamination contributes to our findings, as models could be overly optimized for passing the standard test cases.
-Finally, we did not explore mitigation strategies such as training models to improve robustness against verifier weaknesses or refining solutions after they passed the verifier \citep{saad-falcon_archon_2024}.
-Similarly, we did not test alternative strategies to inference scaling that, e.g., induce more diversity during sampling, such as PlanSearch \citep{wang_planning_2024}.
+Additionally, we did not investigate how benchmark contamination affects our findings, as models could be overly optimized for passing the standard test cases.
+We did not explore mitigation strategies such refining solutions after they passed the verifier \citep{saad-falcon_archon_2024}.
+Similarly, we did not test alternative strategies to inference scaling that, e.g., induce more diversity during sampling \citep{wang_planning_2024}.
+Finally, the optimal number of samples K that we identify depends on the cost-benefit ratio, which varies by application context.
+While we show that K is finite and often very low across a range of ratios, we do not provide empirical evidence for what specific ratio applies in any given real-world deployment.
+In security-critical applications, the cost of a false positive may far exceed the benefit of a correct solution, whereas in lower-stakes settings a higher K may remain practical.